Peach Fuzz vs Terminal Beard Hair Explained

 Will My Peach Fuzz Grow Back Thicker If I Shave It?

 Unfortunately, no. The hair will be a little more ragged since the tops have been cut off, which could give the appearance of being slightly thicker.
-But shaving your beard does not make the new beard thicker or darker in color.
+But shaving it off will not change the thickness of the hair.

-Growing a beard isn’t just about genetics: it’s also about nutrition, vitamin intake, lifestyle, and so forth.
+Growing a beard isn’t just about genetics; it’s also about nutrition, vitamin intake, lifestyle, and so forth.

 Plus, the genetics from your mom’s side might be coming into play.
-If your beard is growing slower than your dad’s; don’t worry about it.
+If your beard is growing slower than your dad’s, don’t worry about it.
 You’ll get that beard before you know it!

 At What Age Does Peach Fuzz Generally Turn into a Beard?